tweedegolf/sequential-storage/README.md

 ### Unreleased

 - *Breaking* Data CRC has been upgraded to 32-bit from 16-bit.
 Turns out 16-bit has too many collisions.
   This increases the item header size from 6 to 8.
-- Closed pages that were partially erased now can be detected and repaired.
-This comes at the cost of always reading both page markers to determine the page state.
-- Item migration that happens in `map` that is interrupted by a shutoff can now be repaired.
+The CRC was also moved to the front of the header to aid with shutdown/cancellation issues.
+- When the state is corrupted, many issues can now be repaired with the repair functions in the map and queue modules
-- Made changes to queue to better survive shutoffs
+- Made changes to the entire to better survive shutoffs

 ### 0.6.2 - 22-12-23